 One type of stars are Rogue Stars that either free the confines of the galaxy that they were once part of, these are also known as Intergalactic stars.
 There's nothing horrible about these.
 The star HE 0437-5439 is on its way out of the milky way galaxy at a speed of three times the orbital speed of the Sun round the Galactic Centre.
 HE 0437 is not expected to hit our Sun but it is an example of a star that will eventually become a Rogue Star once it has left the confines of the galaxy.

 The other type of Rogue Stars are one that move at a different speed and path to everyone else.
-The best example is the hypothetical brown dwarf star, nemesis.
-The theory behind Nemesis is that every 26 million years there is a mass extinction which would coinicide with Nemesis coming closest to the Oort Cloud.
+The best example is the hypothetical brown dwarf star called nemesis.
+The theory behind Nemesis is that every 26 million years there is a mass extinction which would coincide with Nemesis coming closest to the Oort Cloud.